 Azer Bestavros, who co-chairs BU’s council exploring technology and education, says the online platform edX is a perfect fit for the University.
 Read more

-CS PhD student Danna Gurari, CS MA student Seule Ki Kim, CS Professor Margrit Betke, and their coauthors won a Best Paper Award for their paper “SAGE: An Approach and Implementation Empowering Quick and Reliable Quantitative Analysis of Segmentation Quality” at the IEEE Workshop on the Applications of Computer Vision (WACV) in Clearwater, Florida, in January 2013.
-This was one of two awards selected among 161 submitted and 75 accepted papers at WACV.
-Read more.
+CS PhD student Danna Gurari, CS MA student Seule Ki Kim, CS Professor Margrit Betke, and their coauthors won a Best Paper Award for their paper “SAGE: An Approach and Implementation Empowering Quick and Reliable Quantitative Analysis of Segmentation Quality” at the IEEE Workshop on the Applications of Computer Vision (WACV).

 Gonca Gürsun, Natali Ruchansky, Evimaria Terzi and Mark Crovella have won an IRTF/IETF Applied Networking Research Prize, for their paper “Routing State Distance: A Path-based Metric for Network Analysis.”
 This work was presented at the 2012 Internet Measurement Conference, and will be a featured presentation at an upcoming IETF meeting.

 Vatche Ishakian, Ray Sweha, Azer Bestavros and Jonathan Appavoo win Best Paper Award for their paper, “CloudPack: Exploiting Workload Flexibility Through Rational Pricing,” to be presented at the ACM/IFIP/USENIX 13th International Conference on Middleware.